Vijayyy03/OpenAI-Merch/README.md

-<<<<<<< HEAD
-# AI Merch Maker Lite
+# OpenAI-Merch

 ## Overview
-AI Merch Maker Lite is an automated backend pipeline that generates and publishes AI-created product listings using multiple APIs and programming languages.
+OpenAI-Merch is an automated backend pipeline that generates and publishes AI-created product listings using multiple APIs and programming languages.
 The pipeline simulates a mini eCommerce product automation system, generating product ideas, images, mockups, and publishing them via a fake API endpoint.

 **Languages Used:**
 - Python (AI, automation)